clue/reactphp-docker/README.md

 This is easy to get started and usually works reasonably well for the above API endpoints.

-If you're dealing with lots of concurrent requests (100+), it could be a better idea to use a streaming approach, where only individual progress event objects have to be kept in memory.
+If you're dealing with lots of concurrent requests (100+) or if you want to access the individual progress events as they happen, you should consider using a streaming approach instead, where only individual progress event objects have to be kept in memory.
 The following API endpoints complement the default Promise-based API and return a [`Stream`](https://github.com/reactphp/stream) instance instead: